 EDITOR’S NOTE: This story was originally published in September 2017.

 There aren’t many better ways to spend an afternoon than with a cold beer and a dog by your side.
-With summer winding down, share some quality time with your best furry friend and treat your taste buds, too.
-Here are five ways that you can combine your passion for canines and cold ones this month.
+Share some quality time with your best furry friend and treat your taste buds, too.
+Here are four ways that you can combine your passion for canines and cold ones this month.

 Dingo Dog Brewing • Carrboro

-Dingo Dog is a nano brewery based outside of Carrboro.
+Dingo Dog is a nano-brewery in Carrboro.
 As a nonprofit, it works to fund grants for no-kill animal rescue organizations in North Carolina, with partners such as Coalition to Unchain Dogs, Goathouse Refuge, and Paws4ever.
-Although it doesn’t currently have a taproom, you can find its flagship beers, such as the Buster Brown Ale and Owlcat Bourbon Vanilla Porter, or summery seasonal offerings, such as the Pug-nacious Peach Wit or Weekend at Dingo’s Saison, on tap at bars in the Chapel Hill-Carrboro area.
-Be on the lookout for Lil’ Nubs, a fall seasonal wheat ale finished with heirloom tomatoes, celery seed, and black peppercorns.
+Find its flagship beers, such as the Buster Brown Ale, or summery seasonal offerings, such as Weekend at Dingo’s Saison, at the taproom downtown.

 Lenny Boy Brewing • Charlotte